firebase/firebase-js-sdk/docs-devsite/vertexai-preview.errordetails.md

 ## ErrorDetails.metadata

-Additonal metadata about the error.
+Additional metadata about the error.

 <b>Signature:</b>